Gravestones at St Gobnait's well, Ballyvourney, County Cork, Ireland

 What to See & Do

-The complex contains two churches: the ruined medieval nave‑and‑chancel building, which still shows Romanesque features, and a 19th‑century Church of Ireland structure that now stands unused.
-The enclosed graveyard holds the low, grass‑covered mound traditionally identified as St Gobnait’s final resting place.
-Two flat slabs bearing crosses and a fragment of a bullaun stone mark the grave; pilgrims often kneel on a depression at the base.
+The complex contains two churches: the ruined medieval nave-and-chancel building (Teampall Ghobnatan), which retains Romanesque features, and a 19th-century Church of Ireland structure that now stands unused.
+Within the enclosed graveyard lies a low, grass-covered stone mound traditionally identified as St Gobnait’s grave.
+Two flat slabs bearing carved crosses and a fragment of a bullaun stone mark the site, while a flat slab with two depressions at the base serves as a kneeler for pilgrims.

 St Gobnait’s House

-Across the road from the graveyard, the stone‑built circular hut – often called St Gobnait’s House or Kitchen – is open to visitors.
-Modern limestone columns mark the positions of the original post‑holes, and many pilgrims carve small crosses into these columns as part of the ritual rounds.
+Across the road from the graveyard stands a stone-built circular hut measuring about 10 metres in diameter.
+Traditionally called St Gobnait’s House or Kitchen, it was excavated in 1951, revealing a central post-hole that likely supported the roof and two door-frame posts.
+Modern limestone columns now mark the positions of these original timber supports.
+Many visitors and pilgrims carve small crosses into these columns as part of the ritual rounds.

-Two wells are associated with the shrine.
-The older well, uncovered during the 1951 excavation, was reconstructed and is now a place of devotion.
-The more frequently visited well, Tobar Ghobnatan, lies about 50 m southeast of the cemetery.
-It is accessed via a shaded lane, its stone basin fed by a constant spring.
-Cups and, at times, drinking water are provided; the water is reputed to have healing properties and is often taken home in bottles.
+Two wells are linked to the shrine.
+The older well was uncovered during the 1951 excavation and later reconstructed; it sits close to the circular house.
+The more frequently visited well, Tobar Ghobnatan, lies about 50 metres southeast of the cemetery, reached via a shaded lane.
+Its stone basin is fed by a constant spring.
+Cups are usually available for drinking or filling personal bottles, and the water is widely believed to carry healing properties.

 The Pilgrimage Rounds (Turas Ghobnatan)